Kvngtheta/MacGriddle/README.md

 # 🍔 MacGriddle
 This was originally was created to be gag, but can also deployed to a raspberry pi or other similar devices to be used on remote testing sites for pentesting purposes.

-# ***DISCLOSURE***
-This is a simple a flask application and contains multiple vulnerabilities  (RUN AT YOUR OWN RISK!).
-Do not use for production environements

 How To: